LewisFletcher/django-easy-docs/docs/installation.md

     ]
     ```

-6. Run the commands below to create the migrations for the 'easy_docs' app and it's history and apply them:
+6. Run the command below to apply the migrations for the 'easy_docs' app:

     ```bash
-    python manage.py makemigrations
     python manage.py migrate
     ```